rails/rails/guides/source/asset_pipeline.md

 $ rails new appname --skip-asset-pipeline
 ```

 NOTE: This guide focuses on the default asset pipeline using only `sprockets` for CSS and `importmap-rails` for JavaScript processing.
-The main limitation of those two is that there is no support for transpiling so you can't use things like `Babel`, `Typescript`, `Sass`, `React JSX format` or `TailwindCSS`.
+The main limitation of those two is that there is no support for transpiling so you can't use things like `Babel`, `TypeScript`, `Sass`, `React JSX format` or `TailwindCSS`.
 We encourage you to read the [Alternative Libraries section](#alternative-libraries) if you need transpiling for your JavaScript/CSS.

 ## Main Features